 One of Apple’s greatest services is iCloud, the company’s cloud-based storage.
 It offers an assortment of advantages, like the ability to automatically sync calendars, reminders, notes, contacts, and other important content across devices.
 Photo Stream is one of two photo-related services baked into iCloud.

-Here’s how to access your iCloud Photo Steam from your Mac.
+Here’s how to access your iCloud Photo Stream from your Mac.

 What is Photo Stream?